 Plus, students are given access to the expertise of a team of instructors with real-world experience as research scientists.
 The Science Adventure Lab team is led by PhD-level instructors who have extensive scientific knowledge in areas such as microbiology and neuroscience, as well as a passion for teaching.
 The team also includes master's-trained educational specialists who help develop the Science Adventure Lab curriculum, assessment activities and program evaluation tools.

 Dr. Jones received a bachelor's degree in science and a PhD in microbiology and infectious disease from the University of Calgary in Alberta, Canada.
 She completed postdoctoral fellowship training in pediatric infectious disease at the University of Washington and Seattle Children's Hospital.
 She was an assistant professor in the Department of Pediatrics from 2002 to 2008 and held adjunct faculty appointments in the Departments of Pathobiology and Global Health.
 Jones co-developed the centralized educational curriculum for the Department of Pediatrics' Fellow's College and served as the co-director from 2003 to 2008.

 She has taught numerous undergraduate and graduate courses at the University of Washington and mentored undergraduate students, graduate students and fellows.
 In 2006, she was awarded the Pathobiology Department Teaching Award by the University of Washington School of Public Health.
 She is the author of numerous papers on the subject of infectious diseases.
-Jones is director of the Health and Science Education Outreach Program at Seattle Children’s.
+Jones is director of the Science Education Department at Seattle Children's.